nav-commits/FNLHockey/README.md

 Our sleek frontend, crafted with React.js, is deployed on Netlify, offering lightning-fast loading times and a secure browsing experience.
 Netlify's global CDN ensures that players and organizers can access our application from anywhere, without any lag or downtime.

-### > Backend on Heroku
+### > Backend on Render

-The robust backend, built with Node.js and Express.js, resides on Heroku.
-This cloud platform as a service enables us to manage our application's server-side logic and database interactions seamlessly.
-Heroku's powerful dynos ensure that our backend is always up and running, ready to handle requests from our users efficiently.
+The robust backend, built with Node.js and Express.js, is now deployed on Render.
+This service provides a more streamlined deployment and management process, enhancing the performance and reliability of our server-side logic and database interactions.
+Render's infrastructure ensures our backend is scalable, always up and running, and ready to handle requests from our users efficiently.

 ### > Authentication with Auth0